oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 ```

 ${"##"} <a name="smd">LED</a>
-If ::${t}_sysman_properties_t.numLeds is non-zero, it is possible to manage LEDs on the device.
+If ::${t}SysmanLedGetCount() is non-zero, it is possible to manage LEDs on the device.
 This includes turning them off/on and where
 the capability exists, changing their color in realtime.

 The following functions are available: